BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher-options/file-formats.md

 If the matching drawing is found, PDMPublisher opens the drawing and prints/exports the drawing to PDF.
 This lets a task run from a model while still producing the drawing PDF users expect.

 > [!NOTE]
-> If the matching drawing is not in the same folder, use [Use PDM Search to Locate Drawings](use-pdm-search-to-locate-drawings.md) when your vault structure requires a search-based lookup.
+> In the PDM task, [Use PDM Search to Locate Drawings](use-pdm-search-to-locate-drawings.md) can locate a drawing that is not in the same folder.
+This task-only search option is not available in the SOLIDWORKS add-in.

 ## DXF Output